matthewcrews/blog/content/blog/2022/03/performance-of-key-value-lookups-types/index.md

 > **Aside:** F# is designed as a succinct, expressive, and efficient language.
 It sometimes gets a reputation for being slow.
 I will concede if you write entirely idiomatic F#, your performance may not be on the level of a C++ program.
 BUT, that's not to say you can't write fast F# code.
 F# has defaults and idioms, making it easier to compose correct programs quickly.

->  People don't talk about much, though you can turn all the safeties in F# off if you want to.
-If you're going to drop down to raw native pointers, you can.
-F# forces you to be more explicit about wanting to violate the safeties
+>  What people don't talk about is that you can turn all the safeties in F# off if you want to.
+If want to drop down to raw native pointers, you can.
+F# forces you to be more explicit about wanting to violate the safeties which I think is a feature, not a hinderance.

-The usual way of working with a .NET API, which uses a `byref` as one of the parameters for the method, is to use a `match...with` statement to unpack the values.
+The usual way of working with a .NET API which uses a `byref` as one of the parameters for the method in F# is to use a `match...with` statement to unpack the values.
 The most common method I use with this behavior is the `TryGetValue` method of `Dictionary`. `TryGetValue` has the following signature:

 ```fsharp
 Dictionary.TryGetValue(key: string, value: byref<'T>) : bool